Lane Thomas Player Props: Nationals vs. Astros

 Astros Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Astros pitching staff ranks second in MLB.
+- The 9.5 strikeouts per nine innings put together by the Astros pitching staff ranks third in the league.

-- The Astros have the first-ranked team ERA across all MLB pitching staffs (3.34).
+- The Astros have the top team ERA across all league pitching staffs (3.30).

+- Valdez makes the start for the Astros, his 14th of the season.
+He is 6-5 with a 2.36 ERA and 89 strikeouts in 84 2/3 innings pitched.

-- In his most recent time out on Tuesday, the righty threw six innings against the Toronto Blue Jays, allowing three earned runs while surrendering three hits.
+- His last time out came on Thursday against the Toronto Blue Jays, when the left-hander tossed five innings, surrendering three earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.